askpng/pbuild/README.md

 - [silverblue-main](https://github.com/ublue-os/main/pkgs/container/silverblue-main) as base image. `40` only; will advance to 41 about a month after it releases.

 ## Default packages
-The following packages are installed by default.
+In addition to the default packages installed in the `silverblue-main` base image, the following packages are installed by default.
 - `butter` by [zhangyuannie](https://github.com/zhangyuannie/butter)
 - `blackbox-terminal`, eventually will be replaced with Ptyxis
 - `epson-inkjet-printer-escpr` and `epson-inkjet-printer-escpr2`